cbadenes/r4r/README.md

 [
     #foreach( $movie in $results )
         {
-            "uri" : "$movie.uri",
+            "uri" : "$movie.m_uri",
-            "name" : "$movie.name",
+            "name" : "$movie.m_name"
-            "budget" : $movie.budget
          }
          #if ( $velocityCount < ${results.size()} )
             ,
          #end
     #end
 ]
 ```

-A new variable named `results` is available from this template.
-It has all values retrieved in the sparql query.
-We can iterate on this variable to create a list of movies with three fields: `uri` , `name` and `budget`.
+A new variable named `results` is always available from this template.
+It has all values retrieved in the sparql query so can be iterated to create a list of resources.
+In our example, a list of movies is create with three fields: `uri` , `name` and `budget`.

-Now a json message with a list of ten movies is returned by doing the request [http://localhost:8080/movies](http://localhost:8080/movies)
+Now, a different json message is returned by doing the request [http://localhost:8080/movies](http://localhost:8080/movies)

+## Paginated Query

+R4R allows you to make paginated queries by simply adding the query param `size` and `offset` since they are special variables.

+If we want the list of only 5 films, it will be enough to request it this way: [http://localhost:8080/movies?size=5](http://localhost:8080/movies?size=5)

+and if we want the next page, enough with:  [http://localhost:8080/movies?size=5&offset=1](http://localhost:8080/movies?size=5&offset=1)

+When considering paginated queries it is necessary to set the `ORDER` option in the Sparql query.

 ## Optional fields

 Some fields may not always be available.
 For example, the `bonusTracks` field is accessible only in some movies.

-Let's set it into the sparql query (`resources/movies/get.sparql`):
+Let's set it into the sparql query (`resources/movies/get.sparql`) by:

 ```
 PREFIX dbo: <http://dbpedia.org/ontology/>